EngineerMark/OsuAchievedOverlay/README.md

 I don't know what causes this nor do I know a solution.
 Try with peppy maybe.

+## Release format

+Releases are currently versioned as the following: 1.2.3.4
+1. Main version
+2. Beta version
+3. Release
+4. Hotfix version (Only applicable for hotfixes)

+This format will be standard here for the ease of the upcoming updater in the application.

 # Sessions
 You only need to save a session once, the current and difference data are calculated automatically when opened.